 That’s it!
 You’ve successfully disabled the block for a user role on your WordPress site.
 Now, you can repeat this to hide or show blocks for other WordPress user roles.

 We hope this article helped you learn how to hide blocks from specific users in the WordPress editor.
-You may also want to see our guide on how to increase your blog traffic and our comparison of the best managed WordPress hosting.
+You may also want to see our guide on WordPress post revisions and our expert picks of the best Gutenberg block plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.